ekosz/Plex-Ruby/README.md

 gem 'plex-ruby'
 ```

-I developed this using Ruby 1.9.2 so no garrenties that it will work with
+I developed this using Ruby 1.9.2 so no guaranties that it will work with
 lesser versions of Ruby.

 ## Usage